 If the greenway connection were to be built, how often would you use the route?

-Question 4 asked respondents how often they would you use the proposed route.
-Figure 2-4 shows that “Once a week” was the most popular response at 39.9%, followed closely by “Everyday/nearly everyday” at 32.4%, both representing higher proportions than the same responses in relation to existing usage (see Question 1).
-The next most popular response was “Monthly” at 17.6%.
-“Very rarely” and “Never” received much lower levels of response at 6.0% and 4.1% respectively.
+Question 4 asked respondents how often they would use the proposed route.
+Figure 2-4 shows that “Once a week” was the most popular response at 39.9 per cent, followed closely by “Every day/nearly every day” at 32.4 per cent, both representing higher proportions than the same responses in relation to existing usage (see Question 1).
+The next most popular response was “Monthly” at 17.6 per cent.
+“Very rarely” and “Never” received much lower levels of response at 6.0 per cent and 4.1 per cent respectively.

 Figure 2-4: Question 4 Response Summary

 Please tell us to what extent you agree or disagree with the following statements: